bp662/palmtree-automation-demo/README.md

-# PalmTree Web Automation Demo
+# PalmTree Web & Mobile Automation Demo

-Welcome to the PalmTree Solutions Web Automation Demo.
+Welcome to the PalmTree Solutions Automation Demo.
-This repository showcases an end-to-end automated testing setup using Cypress, Mochawesome reporting, and a clean, CI/CD-ready architecture.
+This repository showcases an end-to-end automated testing setup using **Cypress** for web and **Appium + WebdriverIO** for mobile (iOS Simulator), with Mochawesome reporting and a clean, CI/CD-ready architecture.

 ---